erinwitkop/Data_Carpentry/Data_Carpentry_BioTA_Training_Lesson.md

 Details:

-Time: Thursday 1-5 and Friday 8:30-12 - lunch will be served both days at 12.
-Audience: future Intro Bio TA's Experience Level: Novice
+-   Time: Thursday 1-5 and Friday 8:30-12 - lunch will be served both
+    days at 12.
+-   Audience: future Intro Bio TA's
+-   Experience Level: Novice

 ### Agenda

 1. Introduction: Code of Conduct, Etherpad, sticky notes
 2. Brief introduction to Ecology Dataset
-3. Basic intro to R
+3. Basics of R
 4. Manipulating Ecology Dataset in R with dplyr
 5. Plotting dataset in R
 6. Loading Messy data into R